rohith200/Terraform/README.md

 ![image](https://github.com/rohith200/Terraform/assets/42884535/33f75b9e-0b03-4fca-8b97-696d6689baf6)

-As the first step, you need to install AWS CLI as we will use the AWS CLI (`aws configure`) command to connect Terraform with AWS in the next steps.
+As the first step, we need to install AWS CLI as we will use the AWS CLI (`aws configure`) command to connect Terraform with AWS in the next steps.

 Follow the below link to Install AWS CLI.
 ```